-Some argue that the decision to withdraw all U.S. troops will benefit Iran, and represents a success for Iranian strategy in Iraq.
+Some argued that the withdrawal of all U.S. troops from Iraq represents a success for Iranian strategy in Iraq.
 In an interview with CNN broadcast on October 23, 2011, Iran's President Mahmoud Ahmadinejad said Iran planned a closer security relationship with Iraqi forces after U.S. troops depart.
+Still, in the days after the U.S. withdrawal that was completed December 18, 2011, Iran announced it would welcome closer defense ties to Iraq, including training Iraqi forces.

 To counter the impression that Iran might benefit from the complete U.S. pullout, Secretary of State Clinton said on October 23, 2011, that: